 The dedicated faculty and their commitment to their craft, work, and the students that they serve.
 Their passion for their work was evident in the way that they extended themselves to me.

-Q: How did your experience as a history major/minor influence your choices concerning further education or work?
+How did your experience as an Africana Studies major or minor influence your choices concerning further education or work?

-Q: What aspect of your training in history has been a benefit to you personally or professionally?
+What aspect of your training in Africana Studies has been a benefit to you personally or professionally?

-Q: Do you have any advice for current history majors/minors?
+Do you have any advice for current Africana Studies students?
 For the Department?

-Describe your experience in three (3) words or phrases:
+Please describe your experience in three (3) words or phrases.